ZadeE1/QuickNgp/README.md

-some things may not work as it still in progress
+some things may not work as it still in progress *any* problems that occur please create an issue